Best AEO (Answer Engine Optimization) Tools for AI Search

 6. Ahrefs Brand Radar

-Tracks how AI presents your brand across ChatGPT, Perplexity, Gemini, Copilot, and Google AI Overviews.
+Brand Radar tracks how AI describes your brand across six engines (ChatGPT, Perplexity, Gemini, Copilot, Google AI Overviews, and Google AI Mode) running on Ahrefs' database of 240M+ search-backed prompts.
 Adds impression-weighted visibility, topics that move AI traffic, and simple competitor views.
 Lives inside Ahrefs, which reduces adoption friction for SEO-led teams.

 Pros